- Benefits help employers become more attractive

 4. Strengthened Employer Brand

-While simultaneously contributing to a positive workplace culture, your flexible benefits offering also helps strengthen your employer brand.
+While simultaneously contributing to a positive workplace culture, your flexible benefits offering can also help strengthen your employer brand.

 As shared in the post, 10 ways to build a modern employer branding strategy, today, it’s not enough to simply paint your brand values on your walls and websites.
 If you want your company values to resonate with employees, you have to live by them and demonstrate them.